rweigel/stats/notes.md

      $$P(A_1 \cup A_2 .... \cup A_k) = \sum_{i=1}^k P(A_i)$$

   > Axioms do not completely determine an assignment of probabilities to events.
-The axioms serve only to rule out assignments inconsisten with our intuitve notions of probability. (p 57)
+The axioms serve only to rule out assignments inconsisten with our intuitve notions of probability.
+(Devore p 57)

 * Geometric Series